BGDlab/Locutus/README.md

 <IMG SRC="./docs/images/phase04transform.png" WIDTH="600" HEIGHT="200" />

 The key to the **OnPrem DICOM De-ID** module, as used to de-identify the DICOM metadata of clinical radiology for BGD's research, is  [dicom-anon](https://github.com/chop-dbhi/dicom-anon).
+Its `dicom_anon_spec.dat` file serves as the DICOM metadata de-identification profile, a blend of both "remove list" and "keep list", with no further downstream pixel-level de-identification in this particular OnPrem module.

 The following Python code snippet shows its integration from the **OnPrem DICOM De-ID** module (in [`src_modules/module_onprem_dicom.py`](./src_modules/module_onprem_dicom.py#L3631-L3644)):